james-jw/xq-promise/README.md

 If you attached an additional callback after ``$compute``, it too would execute in its origin fork, and not the master thread.
 Amazing!

 In regards to database access, or any resources for that matter.
 Notice how I ensure to only open one database per fork.
-Although this is not a strict limitation its a recommendation.
+Although this is not a strict limitation it is a recommendation.

 As an alternative, queue up the large resource prior to the ``fork-join`` and use it in the callbacks:
 ```xquery